krishnaadithya/AIChildrensBookGen/README.md

 ## Technical Aspects

-### This project is developer using SEED-Story
+### This project is developed using SEED-Story

-[Seed-Story](https://github.com/TencentARC/SEED-Story) A Multimodal Large Language Model (MLLM) capable of generating multimodal long stories consisting of rich and coherent narrative texts, along with images that are consistent in characters and style, based on [SEED-X](https://github.com/AILab-CVC/SEED-X).
+[Seed-Story](https://github.com/TencentARC/SEED-Story) is a Multimodal Large Language Model (MLLM) capable of generating multimodal long stories consisting of rich and coherent narrative texts, along with images that are consistent in characters and style, based on [SEED-X](https://github.com/AILab-CVC/SEED-X).

 ### How It Works